X509_check_host, X509_check_email, X509_check_ip, X509_check_ip_asc - X.509 certificate matching

 If set, X509_CHECK_FLAG_NO_WILDCARDS disables wildcard expansion; this only applies to X509_check_host.

-The functions return 1 for a successful match, 0 for a failed match and -1 for an internal error: typically a memory allocation failure.
+The functions return 1 for a successful match, 0 for a failed match and -1 for an internal error: typically a memory allocation failure or an ASN.1 decoding error.